 The procedure in this clause assumes that the UL CL is able to detect FQDN(s) in traffic sent to the IP address of the local DNS Server.
 It is thus incompatible with usage of DoT (DNS over TLS) or DoH to protect the DNS traffic exchanged between the UE and the PLMN.

 If the target FQDN of the DNS query is not part of the FQDN authorized by the H-SMF in step 2 of Figure 6.7.2.2-1, the UL CL/BP UPF is instructed to send the DNS request to the DNS server address provided by HPLMN via V-UPF (if it exists) and H-UPF (through N9), by modifying the packet's destination IP address (corresponding to local DNS Server) to the DNS server address provided by HPLMN on UL CL or H-UPF .
 For the corresponding DNS response received by H-UPF, the H-UPF or UL CL modifies the packets' destination IP address to that of the local DNS Server.

+If the EAS IP address detected by UL CL/BP V-UPF is not part of the IP address authorized by H-SMF in step 2 of Figure 6.7.2.2-1, the UL CL/BP V-UPF is instructed by H-SMF to send the packet to the H-UPF address.
+The H-UPF treats the packet as normal home routed traffic.

 The steps 0 to 5 are the same as the steps 0 to 6 of Figure 6.2.3.2.3-1 with following differences: